CycleGo Review: The Best FREE Indoor Cycling App?

 4. Island

 Unfortunately, only one is free (Mountains).
-You have to pay for the subscription to get access to the other three.
+You have to pay for a subscription to access the other three.

 Honestly, the graphic looks fine, and I didn’t expect anything sophisticated.
 It’s just a shame they don’t offer more free routes.